-Also known as the "Movie of the Week", Young Indiana Jones and the Curse of the Jackal was the two-hour (with commercials) pilot for The Young Indiana Jones Chronicles, featuring a two-part story set in both 1908 starring Corey Carrier as 9-year-old Indy and in 1916 starring Sean Patrick Flanery as 16-year-old Indy, with bookends featuring George Hall explaining what happened before and after the two-part adventure.
-When re-edited into chronological series for video releases as The Adventures of Young Indiana Jones the pilot episode was split into two parts, forming the first half of Chapter 1: My First Adventure and the second half of Chapter 6: Spring Break Adventure.
+The Curse of the Jackal was the two hour (with commercials) pilot for The Young Indiana Jones Chronicles on March 4th, 1992 featuring a two part story set in both 1908 starring Corey Carrier as 9-year-old Indy and in 1916 starring Sean Patrick Flanery as 16-year-old Indy.
+Bookends were included featuring George Hall explaining what happened before and after the two-part adventure.
+When re-edited in chronological order for the DVD video release The Adventures of Young Indiana Jones, the pilot episode was split into two parts, forming the first half of Chapter 1: My First Adventure and the second half of Chapter 6: Spring Break Adventure.